What Is a Spiritual Journey? An Insider Guide to Transformation

 spiritual journey joseph campbell

-It’s not really a question of benefits or worth.
+It’s not a question of benefits or worth.
 One’s spiritual journey is about stripping away what you’re not (the false self) to return to what you are (one’s true nature as the Self).

 From the material world’s perspective, a spiritual journey does not provide any so-called “gains.”
 The ego itself can’t profit from the journey.